DAtek/life-of-photo/README.md

 2. Make the image greyscale
 3. Turn the contrast to maximum to make only white and black pixels exist
 4. Run `life-of-photo <path_of_your_image>`
+5. Hold down any button but `s` or `q` to keep the simulation running